wadmp/wadmp.github.io/src/gen3/explanations/dashboard-graphs/README.md

 ![Device Dashboard](./05device-dashboard.png "Device Dashboard")

-To add Tables to the device's dashboard, press *Edit VIew* → *Table* and make your already added Tables visible.
+To add Tables to the device's dashboard, press *Edit View* → *Table* and make your already added Tables visible.
 You can also add additional ones by clicking *+ Add Field* button.

 ![Device Dashboard Table](./07-device-table.png "Device Dashboard Table")

-To add Charts to the device's dashboard, press *Edit View* → *Charts*, select either Line Chart or Map (this is online functionable when device has GPS active), select your desired *Field* that will appear as graph widget on the device's dashboard.
+To add Charts to the device's dashboard, press *Edit View* → *Charts*, select either Line Chart or Map (this is only functionable when device has GPS active), select your desired *Field* that will appear as graph widget on the device's dashboard.
 Click the "Save" button.

 ![Device Dashboard Charts](./08-device-charts.png "Device Dashboard Charts")